KTVW-DT

 KTVW-DT (channel 33) is a television station in Phoenix, Arizona, United States, serving as the local outlet for the Spanish-language network Univision.
 It is owned and operated by TelevisaUnivision alongside Flagstaff-licensed UniMás outlet KFPH-DT, channel 13 (which KTVW-DT simulcasts on its second digital subchannel).
 The two stations share studios on 30th Street in southern Phoenix; KTVW-DT's transmitter is located atop South Mountain on the city's south side.

 The station's signal is relayed on two low-power translators: Class A station KTVW-CD (channel 27) in Flagstaff, and KDOS-LD (channel 19) in Globe.
 KTVW is also rebroadcast on the second digital subchannel of KFPH, whose transmitter is located atop Mormon Mountain, about 20 mi south of Flagstaff in the Coconino National Forest.

 In addition, KUVE-DT (channel 46) in Green Valley and KUVE-CD (channel 42) in Tucson operate as semi-satellites of KTVW-DT, expanding the Univision signal into Southern Arizona.
 As such, they simulcast all Univision programming as provided through their parent, and share a website with KTVW.
 However, the Tucson stations air separate commercial inserts and legal identifications.
-There is also a three-hour overnight block on Monday mornings, in which the Tucson stations broadcast locally produced English-language programming in accordance with KUVE-CD's Class A license.
+There is also a three-hour overnight block on Monday mornings from 2 to 5 a.m. in which the Tucson stations broadcast locally produced English-language programming in accordance with KUVE-CD's Class A license.
 Local newscasts, produced by KTVW and branded as Noticias 33, are simulcast on KUVE and KUVE-CD.
 Although KUVE maintains its own studios on Forbes Boulevard in Tucson, master control and most internal operations are based at KTVW's facilities.